knative/docs/docs/eventing/getting-started.md

 Brokers use triggers to forward events to the correct consumers.
 Each trigger can specify a filter that enables selection of relevant events based on the Cloud Event context attributes.

-1. Create a trigger by copying the YAML below into a file:
+1. Create a trigger by copying the following YAML into a file:
    ```yaml
    apiVersion: eventing.knative.dev/v1
    kind: Trigger